top of page

 • Cost: $399 CAD for a diagnosis and treatment plan (payment plans available)

 • At Finding Focus, there are no labels or stigmas.
-Their team of licensed, expert clinicians will take your diagnostic appointment on the same or the next day and follow best practices of care so you can move forward with clarity.
+Their team of licensed, expert ADHD clinicians will take your diagnostic appointment on the same day or the next day and follow best practices of care so you can move forward with clarity.

 • Cost: provides an adult ADHD assessment for $300 CAD